Dr Ruth Ahnert, BA MPhil PhD (Cambridge)

 With Sebastian E. Ahnert, Nicole Coleman, and Scott Weingart, The Network Turn (in progress)

 Re-Forming the Psalms in Tudor England, edited by Ruth Ahnert as a special issue of Renaissance Studies, 29:4 (2015)

-The Letters of the Marian Martyrs, edited by Ruth Ahnert and Thomas S. Freeman, (in progress)
+The Letters of the Marian Martyrs, edited by Ruth Ahnert and Thomas S. Freeman (under contract with Oxford University Press, in progress)

 Articles and Chapters

 With Sebastian E. Ahnert, ‘Metadata, Surveillance, and the Tudor State’, History Workshop Journal (forthcoming, Spring 2019)